Here’s What You Need to Know About Anthony Scaramucci, Trump’s Rumored New Hire

 Okay, who is this dude?
 Scaramucci is a 53-year-old Long Island native who, as he tells it, grew up in a “big Italian family,” and was a “bad student” who only cared about “chasing girls.”
 He attended Tufts University and then Harvard Law, and from there he got a job as an investment banker at Goldman Sachs.
 He was fired after a year, but re-hired on the sales team.
 He eventually left to start a hedge fund, which he sold before starting SkyBridge Capital, a company that invests in other hedge funds for a fee.

 While he was managing partner at SkyBridge, Scaramucci organized lavish parties for “industry participants” that involved Sarah Palin, Al Gore, and Maroon 5.
 And he made headlines in 2010, when he stood up during a town-hall meeting and asked President Obama, “When are we going to stop whacking at the Wall Street piñata?”
-He appears frequently on Fox News and is reportedly a longtime friend of Sean Hannity.
+He appears frequently on TV and is reportedly a longtime friend of Sean Hannity.
 In short, he seems like Trump’s kind of guy.

 For the Mooch, this is take three at a job in Trump’s White House.
 Back in January, he sold his stake in SkyBridge for an estimated $100 million in anticipation of a White House job … that never materialized.
 According to Politico, Scaramucci has been floated for three other jobs since Trump took office: “A Valerie Jarrett–like liaison role with the business community, ambassador to the Organization for Economic Cooperation and Development in Paris, [and] senior vice-president and chief strategy officer at the Export-Import Bank.”
 None panned out, but according to the Washington Post, this gig is all but confirmed.